 All undergraduate KU courses are eligible to receive a GRC, including classes from across the disciplines of sciences, social sciences, arts, humanities, and professional schools.
 Classes of any size, and at any level (introductory to advanced), are eligible.
 The instructor of record for any KU course is eligible to apply to have a GRC for his/her course.

-Any KU graduate student or post doctoral researcher is eligible to be a GRC.
+Any Lawrence campus, degree-seeking KU graduate student or post doctoral researcher is eligible to be a GRC.
 A graduate student can be a GTA and a GRC in the same semester and for the same course.
 However, their roles as a GRC and a GTA should be clearly defined, and their duties as a GRC should be in addition to their normal duties as a GTA.
-If the graduate student is the main instructor of the class, s/he would not be able to also be the GRC for that course.
+If the graduate student is the main instructor of the class, they would not be able to also be the GRC for that course.
 A graduate student is only allowed to be a GRC for one course per semester.
-If you have any questions about your eligibility, please email us at email@example.com.
+If you have any questions about your eligibility, please email us at firstname.lastname@example.org.

 Instructors and potential GRCs pair up before applying for the GRC program.
 Those interested in participating in the Graduate Research Consultant (GRC) program should complete the following steps:

 - Identify a partner: Instructors interested in having a GRC for their class should first identify a graduate student or post doctoral researcher who has the research expertise necessary to assist with the research project.
 Keep in mind that this might include locating a graduate student from another department.
 Graduate students and postdoctoral researchers interested in being a GRC should approach an instructor who teaches a class that might utilize his/her research interests.
 Once you find a partner, the instructor and graduate student/postdoctoral researcher can work on the application together.
 If you would like assistance finding either a GRC or an instructor of record to partner with, fill out the GRC Interest List form and staff with the Center for Undergraduate Research will try to help you find a partner.